Meet the team

 Catherine Tapp MA VetMB MRCVS - Director & Veterinary Surgeon

 Catherine is the director of Park Hill.
-She lives locally with her husband, five children and three cats.
-She has been at the helm since April 2014 and in this time as overseen the growth and development of the practice, including arranging for a Portakabin to be lifted in over the building to act as a brand new operating theatre and prep room.
+She lives locally with her family, Shetland Pony, Border Terrier and three cats.
+She has been at the helm since April 2014 and in this time as overseen the growth and development of the practice, including moving the entire practice from its original home at 31 Park Hill to our larger modern premises at Harris Court.
 Her special interests include feline internal medicine and minimally invasive surgery.

 Susan has been at Park Hill since late 2016 and is an invaluable part of the veterinary team.
 Her calm and reflective manner is appreciated by clients and animals alike, and her clinical interests include reptile and avian medicine – she is the lady to see if you have snake, tortoise, parrot, budgie or chicken issues.
-Outside of work she enjoys walking and agility classes with her Springer Spaniels Cassie and Rory.
+Outside of work she enjoys walking and agility classes with her Springer Spaniels.

 Jack Street RVN – Head Nurse

 Jack has worked in veterinary practice since he was 16, either as nursing assistant, student nurse, or latterly as Registered Veterinary Nurse He can turn his hand to all sorts of nursing but is especially appreciated by all of us for his computer skills and his ability to tame our complex lab machines.
 Jack recently accepted appointment as the Head Nurse, giving him responsibility for managing the nursing team and organising their day-to-day work.